spencerwooo/onedrive-cf-index/README.md

 - Music / Audio: `.mp3`, `.aac`, `.wav`, `.oga`. [_DEMO_](https://storage.spencerwoo.com/%F0%9F%A5%9F%20Some%20test%20files/Multimedia/Elysian%20Fields%20-%20Climbing%20My%20Dark%20Hair.mp3).
 - Videos: `.mp4`, `.flv`, `.webm`, `.m3u8`. [_DEMO_](https://storage.spencerwoo.com/%F0%9F%A5%9F%20Some%20test%20files/Multimedia/%E8%BD%A6%E5%BA%93%E5%A5%B3%E7%8E%8B%20%E9%AB%98%E8%B7%9F%E8%B9%A6%E8%BF%AA%20%E4%B9%98%E9%A3%8E%E7%A0%B4%E6%B5%AA%E7%9A%84%E5%A7%90%E5%A7%90%E4%B8%BB%E9%A2%98%E6%9B%B2%E3%80%90%E9%86%8B%E9%86%8B%E3%80%91.mp4).

-### ⬇️ Proxied / Raw file download
+### ⬇️ Proxied / raw file download

-- Proxied download: `?proxied` - Downloads the file through CloudFlare Workers if (1) `proxyDownload` is true in `config/default.js` and (2) parameter is present in url.
+- [Optional] Proxied download: `?proxied` - Downloads the file through CloudFlare Workers if (1) `proxyDownload` is true in `config/default.js` and (2) parameter is present in url.
-- Raw file download: `?raw` - Return direct raw file instead of rich rendered preview if parameter is present.
+- [Optional] Raw file download: `?raw` - Return direct raw file instead of rich rendered preview if parameter is present.

-Both these parameters can be used side by side, meaning that `?proxied&raw` and `?raw&proxied` are both valid.
+- Both these parameters can be used side by side, meaning that `?proxied&raw` and `?raw&proxied` are both valid.

 Yes, this means you can use this project as an image storage service or for serving static files, for example: